-In the current scare with #COVID19, every one should be watching this Malayalam film, Virus (2019), on how the state of Kerala handled the 2018 Nipah virus outbreak swiftly and effectively.
-The film directed by Aashiq Abu, can be described as a documentary on the deadly episode.
-Under normal circumstance I may not have liked this film as much as I did now, but I did and it eased my current anxiety a bit.
+In the current scare with #COVID19, everyone should be watching this Malayalam film, Virus (2019), on how the state of Kerala handled the 2018 Nipah virus outbreak swiftly and effectively.
+The film directed by Aashiq Abu can be described as a documentary on the deadly episode.
+Under normal circumstances, I may not have liked this film as much as I did now, but I did and it eased my current anxiety a bit.
 It is available in Amazon Prime Video.

-The film ends with the scene showing the Patient #1 catching the nipah virus from a baby fruit-bat, seeing one hurt and fallen on-road, he stops to take a photo for an Instagram post and then helping it to its nest.
-Though this may be scientifically weak, it brings a closure to the audience.
+The film ends with the scene showing Patient #1 catching the Nipah virus from a baby fruit-bat, seeing one hurt and fallen on-road, he stops to take a photo for an Instagram post and then helps it to its nest.
+Though this may be scientifically weak, it brings closure to the audience.